 Do you have a favourite scene/character/story you’ve written?

 The ending of my debut is my favourite section I’ve written.
 It’s hard to talk about without giving the plot away!
 There’s also a scene in Keep Him Close where Alice, the mother of the dead boy Lou, is out in her garden looking at the prison wall with her surviving son, Benny.
 I loved writing that scene, and what they do in it to deal with their grief and anger at Kane, the young man in the prison accused of murdering Lou.

 What are you working on at the moment?

 Coming up with an idea for my third novel!
 Or, rather, developing it.
 I have the basic premise and I’m really excited about it – now it’s just a matter of fleshing it out bit by bit.

 What’s the best piece of writing advice you’ve been given (and who was it from)?

 Just keep turning up at your desk – that’s what my lovely agent Peter Straus told me eighteen months ago when I was exhausted and full of the aforementioned self-doubt, trying to work on a second draft of Keep Him Close while running around after a toddler, and in the first trimester of my second pregnancy.
 He said I just had to keep chipping away at the novel, day after day, and it would come together.
 It did!

 Are you a plotter or a pantster?

-Have you got any advice for aspiring writers?
+Do you have any advice for aspiring writers?

-What’s your favourite writing-related moment?
+What’s been your proudest writing-related moment?